Skip to main content

 In this tutorial we will show you:

-• how to setup ROS on Virutal Machine running on AWS cloud
+• how to setup ROS on Virtual Machine running on AWS cloud

 • how to connect your physical robot to that VM, and create multi-machine distributed ROS system